-Between 1674 and 1834 the proceedings of the central criminal court in London, the Old Bailey, were published eight times a year.
-These records detail some 100,000 individual trials, and include approximately 60,000 pages of text.
-They represent the largest single source of information about non-elite lives and behaviour ever published, and provide a wealth of detail about everyday life, as well as valuable evidence of the circumstances surrounding crimes, the lives of the accused, and their trials.
+Between 1674 and 1913 the Proceedings of the Central Criminal Court in London, the Old Bailey, were published eight times a year.
+These records detail some 197,000 individual trials and contain 127 million words recorded in 182,000 pages.
+They represent the largest single source of information about non-elite lives and behaviour ever published, and provide a wealth of detail about everyday life, as well as valuable systematic evidence of the circumstances surrounding the crimes and lives of victims and the accused, and their trial outcomes.

-The digitisation involved the scanning and double rekeying of the original text.
+The digitisation involved the scanning and double rekeying the text.
 This was performed via the Higher Education Digitisation Service at the University of Hertfordshire.
-The files thus created were then transferred to The Digital Humanities Institute in Sheffield, where they were marked-up, incorporating both structured meta-data detailing specific aspects of each trial and archival references.
+The files thus created were then transferred to The Digital Humanities Institute in Sheffield, where they were marked-up, incorporating structured metadata detailing specific aspects of each trial.
 The website, hosted at the University of Sheffield, was launched in March 2003 and completed in July 2008.
 It has been regularly updated since then and a major update is planned for 2022.

 - Crime in the Community

 - The Digital Panopticon: Tracing London Convicts in Britain & Australia, 1790-1925

 - Prof. Robert Shoemaker (Department of History, University of Sheffield)